What Is White Collar Crime?

 Computer Crimes

-Many different types of computer crimes exist under state and federal law, including some types of offenses that do not fall into the category of white collar crime.
-However, many types of computer crime charges are, in fact, white collar offenses because they involve charges related to identity theft, wire fraud, or similar costs.
-Many white collar computer crimes are known as cybercrimes, and these offenses can also include business email compromise scams, ransomware and malware schemes, and spoofing and phishing schemes.
+Many different types of computer crimes exist under state and federal law.
+Some of these offenses do not fall into the category of white collar crime.
+However, many types of computer crime are white collar offenses because they involve identity theft, wire fraud, or similar issues.

-Common White Collar Crime Questions
+White Collar Crime Lawyer FAQs

 - Am I facing charges under state or federal law, and what is the difference?